For New Foreign National Employees

 All Foreign Nationals who are receiving wages from the University will receive either a W-2 or a 1042S or both at the beginning of each year for the prior calendar (tax) year.
 You will need these statements to file your income tax returns.

 W-2 Tax and Earnings Statement are processed in January for the wages you received in the prior calendar year.
-Due to IRS regulation the University is required to print your W-2 and mail it to your home UNLESS you tell us you prefer to receive your W-2 electronically via ESS and that you do not want us to mail you a paper copy.
+Due to IRS regulation the University is required to print your W-2 and mail it to your home UNLESS you tell us you prefer to receive your W-2 electronically and that you do not want us to mail you a paper copy.
+You can consent to receive your W-2 electronically and to not have one mailed to you home by logging into MyPack Portal>Employee Self Service>W-2 Consent.

 1042-S Forms are processed in February of each year for the prior calendar year.
 The University will provide Form 1042-S to those of you who qualify for one.
 These forms are currently not available electronically.
 They will be sent to your department for distribution by February 28th.